Why Life Insurance from your Super Fund may not be so super!

 Retail “Any Occupation” TPD policies may include a partial disablement benefit which is payable on the loss of a limb or sight in an eye, regardless of whether you can continue to work.
 This benefit is not available under a super policy.
 Retail policies can also provide better quality “Own Occupation” cover and TPD cover for homemakers.

 Income Protection policies under super are restricted to offering total and partial disability benefits.
-Retail income protection policies, particularly comprehensive policies, offer a range of other benefits.
-These extra benefits can include accelerated or set payments for specified injuries or traumas, payments within the waiting period if you are hospitalised, payments if a family member has to stop work to care for you, payments for home care services and child care and reimbursement of rehabilitation or retraining costs.
+Retail income protection policies, may offer other benefits such as additional payments if you are hospitalised or suffer certain trauma conditions, and may reimburse rehabilitation or retraining costs.

 11. Life insurance through Super may have general exclusions

 Although super fund default cover may be automatically accepted without health questions or medical exams, in some cases a general exclusion will be applied for pre-existing health conditions for a period of time, which can be for first 5 years of the policy.
 The problem with this is that you may not realise that you aren’t covered for certain conditions.